Effects of the nuclear equation of state on the r-mode instability and evolution of neutron stars: Results and Discussion

 where $\rho_{c,14}$ is given in $10^{14}{\rm gr}\cdot {\rm cm}^{-3}$.
-In Fig.~6, as well in Table III, we compare the fiducial viscous time scales.
-Both time scales are an increasing function of the slope parameter $L$, that is the more stiff is the equation of state the less viscosity effects on the r-mode.
+In Fig.~7, as well as in Table III, I compare the fiducial viscous time scales.
+Both time scales are an increasing function of the slope parameter $L$, that is a stiffer equation of state leads to smaller viscosity effects on the r-mode.
 The approximated values for the viscosity timescales are between $9\%-16\%$ (for $M=1.4 M_{\odot}$) and between $23\%-28\%$ (for $M=1.8 M_{\odot}$).
 Consequently, the mean density approximation, concerning the viscosity time scales, works better for low values of neutron stars.

-In Fig.~7 are displayed the r-mode instability windows for neutron stars with mass $1.4 M_{\odot}$ and $1.8 M_{\odot}$ for the selected equations of state as a function of the temperature.
-For low values of temperature ($T \leq 10^9$ K) we plot the ratio
+In Fig.~8 are displayed the r-mode instability windows (which specified by the $\Omega_c/\Omega_0$-$T$ dependence) for neutron stars with mass $1.4 M_{\odot}$ and $1.8 M_{\odot}$ for the selected equations of state as a function of the temperature.
+For low values of temperature ($T \leq 10^9$ K) I plot the ratio